Day 1 UK - Beijing

 Day 12 Shanghai - UK

 Today we will transfer you to the airport for your flight back to the UK, arriving later the same day.
-Upon arrival, your Just You Private Chauffeur Service will be waiting for the journey home.Meals included: B
+Upon arrival, either make your own way home or your Just You Private Chauffeur Service will be waiting for the journey home (if you've pre-booked).Meals included: B